 Top Arm Identification in Multi-Armed Bandits with Batch Arm Pulls, Kwang-Sung Jun, Kevin Jamieson, Robert Nowak, Xiaojin Zhu, AISTATS, 2016.
 PDF

-NEXT: A System for Real-World Development, Evaluation, and Application of Active Learning, Kevin Jamieson, Lalit Jain, Chris Fernandez, Nick Glattard, Robert Nowak, NIPS, 2015.
+NEXT: A System for Real-World Development, Evaluation, and Application of Active Learning, Kevin Jamieson, Lalit Jain, Chris Fernandez, Nick Glattard, Robert Nowak, NeurIPS, 2015.
 PDF

 The Analysis of Adaptive Data Collection Methods for Machine Learning, Kevin Jamieson, PhD Thesis, University of Wisconsin - Madison, March 2015.
 PDF